riskportal/risk-publication/README.md

 ### Step 3: Configure Jupyter Notebook to Use the Virtual Environment

-To make sure Jupyter recognizes the virtual environment, follow
+Ensure Jupyter recognizes the virtual environment by following
 [this guide](https://janakiev.com/blog/jupyter-virtual-envs/).

 Then, select the environment inside Jupyter Notebook: